Violence against women: Sexual

-Marital or spousal rape was once widely condoned or ignored by law, and is now widely considered an unacceptable violence against women and repudiated by international conventions and increasingly criminalized.
-Still, in many countries, spousal rape either remains legal, or is illegal but widely tolerated and accepted as a husband's prerogative.
+Marital or spousal rape was once widely condoned or ignored by law and is now widely considered unacceptable violence against women, repudiated by international conventions, and increasingly criminalized.
+Still, in many countries, spousal rape remains legal or is illegal but widely tolerated and accepted as a husband's prerogative.
 The criminalization of spousal rape is recent, having occurred during the past few decades.
-Traditional understanding and views of marriage, rape, sexuality, gender roles and self determination have started to be challenged in most Western countries during the 1960s and 1970s, which has led to the subsequent criminalization of marital rape during the following decades.
+Traditional understanding and views of marriage, rape, sexuality, gender roles and self determination have started to be challenged in most Western countries during the 1960s and 1970s, leading to the criminalization of marital rape in the following decades.
 With a few notable exceptions, it was during the past 30 years that most laws against marital rape have been enacted.
 Some countries in Scandinavia and in the former Communist Bloc of Europe made spousal rape illegal before 1970, but most Western countries criminalized it only in the 1980s and 1990s.
-In many parts of the world the laws against marital rape are very new, having been enacted in the 2000s.
+In many parts of the world, laws against marital rape are very new, having been enacted in the 2000s.

-In Canada, marital rape was made illegal in 1983, when several legal changes were made, including changing the rape statute to sexual assault, and making the laws gender neutral.
+In Canada, marital rape was made illegal in 1983, when several legal changes were made, including changing the rape statute to sexual assault and making the laws gender neutral.
 In Ireland, spousal rape was outlawed in 1990.
-In the US, the criminalization of marital rape started in the mid-1970s and in 1993 North Carolina became the last state to make marital rape illegal.
+In the US, the criminalization of marital rape started in the mid-1970s, and in 1993, North Carolina became the last state to make marital rape illegal.